jat1729/cs124-lab2/design/design.md

 # Lab 2 Design Document And Decisions
+# Introduction
+The creators of this to-do list app are Aditya Bhargava (HMC '23) and Joel Tan-Aristy (HMC '23).
+In this lab, we designed and implemented a to-do list using React and JavaScript.
+What makes our to-do list different from other to-do lists is that we have an option for showing the tasks yet to complete, and we have folders to organize our tasks.
 ## Tasks to Complete
 Showing only uncompleted items was a difficult constraint as there is no standard icon or button for displaying uncompleted items.
 We decided to keep the design simple and include text in a button.
 The different phrases we